Registration: Please click here.

 1) Define common core components of childhood trauma treatment.

-5) Compile a repertoire of skills for building self-regulations in traumatized children.
+3) Apply a repertoire of skills for building self-regulation in traumatized children.

 Continuing Education: 15 NBCC-approved CE Clock hours Awarded.
 15 approved CE Clock Hours Awarded to Psychologists.